logo

 Your Eligibility status

-Based on your answers, your father naturalised in another country or otherwise lost his German citizenship before you were born.
+Based on your answers, your father naturalized in another country or otherwise lost his German citizenship before you were born.
 Under German law, this generally causes a loss of German citizenship, breaking the chain of descent.

 However, there are important exceptions: